slsa-framework/slsa/docs/spec/draft/threats.md

 verification.

 The consumer's actions may be simplified if (F) produces a [VSA][vsa].
-In this case the consumer may replace any provenance verification with [VSA verification][vsa_verification].
+In this case the consumer may replace provenance verification with [VSA verification][vsa_verification].

 <details><summary>Build with untrusted CI/CD <span>(expectations)</span></summary>